 The final guidance, “Initiation of Voluntary Recalls Under 21 CFR Part 7, Subpart C,” clarifies how companies should have adequate product coding and maintain distribution records to enable quicker, more accurate recall actions.
 The agency also encourages brands to leverage electronic communications to identify and provide product information when announcing a voluntary recall.

 Califf restarts foreign inspections

 Califf didn’t stop there.

 After a prolonged, COVID-driven pause, the FDA announced a reboot of its foreign inspection program, which will resume in April.
 The move follows the renewal of domestic inspections in February.

-While FDA inspectors stare down an extensive inspection bottleneck, critics claim the administration should also try to address its staffing shortage, including more independent translators.
+While inspectors stare down an extensive backlog, critics claim the administration should address its staffing shortage, including more independent translators.

 “One of the biggest problems is that sometimes these inspections just weren’t meaningful enough,” Withers partner John Serio told Bloomberg Law.
 “Over the years, there has been some real problems with quality in some of these plants.”

-Brands have their hands full right now, struggling to navigate a congested supply chain, rising prices, and geopolitical turmoil, but they must keep their eye on the ball when focusing on controls for higher-risk ingredients.
+Brands have their hands full right now, struggling to navigate a congested supply chain, rising prices, and geopolitical turmoil.
+But they must stay focused on controls for higher-risk ingredients.
 As part of their food safety plans, companies typically recognize ingredients vulnerable to food fraud.
-And solutions such as Smart Alerts can help by providing teams with historical and current data to determine which ingredients to focus their attention on.
+And solutions such as Smart Alerts can help by providing teams with historical and current data to determine which ingredients to focus their attention on